madebymsi/renjiiiii/README.md

 yes twin we can hug and afk ❤️‍🩹🙏🌹

 you can take inspos off my skins just not HEAVY inspo or full on copying.

-can someone pls tell me how to put an image here im cryign ive been tryna do this for a month 💔